bamlab/dev-standards/react-native/react/binding-functions-in-react-component.s.md

 - Have **react-native** installed (`npm i -g react-native-cli`) (~2 min)
 - Have a react-native projet (`react-native init <project name`) (~2 min)

-## Steps
+## Checks

-- When using the TextInput onChange, the tutorial tells you to define an handleChange function this way (CAUTION, this is deprecated, use the next step) :
+- When using the TextInput onChange, the tutorial tells you to define an handleChange function this way (CAUTION, this is a BAD EXAMPLE) :

 ```javascript
 class Test extends Component {